Last Updated on: 8th October 2023, 07:48 pm

 Coconut husk bedding becomes spongey when wet, making it difficult for tortoises to walk on.

-It’s a good alternative to topsoil, as tortoises can consume it safely without the risk of impaction.
+It’s an excellent alternative to topsoil, as tortoises can consume it safely without the risk of impaction.

 What Bedding Is Best for Different Tortoise Breeds?

-Tortoises have different bedding requirements, depending on the species, because they hail from different regions.
+Depending on the species, tortoises have different bedding requirements because they hail from different regions.
 Some come from deserts, while others are native to cooler or humid environments.

 The best bedding materials for pet tortoises include: